gzodataserver/odataserver2/Usage.md

 ---------------

 Buckets are key/value stores for BLOBs.
 A `POST` operation writes and `GET` operation will read the result.
-Buckets value ara managed using versions.
+Buckets value are managed using versions.
 It is always possible to see the full history of a key.
 There is not `DELETE` operation.
 Just write a empty value instead.

 Bucket names must begin with the prefix `b_`.
 This means that tables cannot begin with `b_`.
 Privileges for buckets are manages with the same API functions as tables.

+There is support for subfolders in buckets.
+Creating the bucket `b_mybucket` makes it possible to write to `b_mybucket/subfolder`.

 1. Create a new bucket:
 `curl -H "user:3ea8f06baf64" -H "password:xxx" -d '{"bucketName":"b_mybucket"}' http://[IP]:[PORT]/3ea8f06baf64/s/create_bucket`